perwin/db-nr_paper/README.md

 # Public data, code, and notebooks for paper analyzing inner bars and nuclear rings

-This git repository contains data files, Python code, and Python Jupyter notebooks which can be used to reproduce figures and analyses from the paper "The Frequency and Sizes of Inner Bars and Nuclear Rings in Barred Galaxies and Their Dependence on Galaxy Properties" (Erwin, 2023, *Monthly Notices of the Royal Astronomical Society*, in press).
+This git repository contains data files, Python code, and Jupyter notebooks (for Python and R) which can be used to reproduce figures and analyses from the paper "The Frequency and Sizes of Inner Bars and Nuclear Rings in Barred Galaxies and Their Dependence on Galaxy Properties" (Erwin, 2023, *Monthly Notices of the Royal Astronomical Society*, in press).

 ![Trends](./composite_fig_for_github.png)